 What is Tempeh?

-Tempeh is a white mould-covered cake resulting from the fermentation by Rhizopus oligosporous fungus upon its substrate, which can be legumes, grains or seeds.
+Tempeh is a white cake resulting from the Rhizopus oligosporus fungus fermenting a substrate, which can be legumes, grains or seeds.
 As the fungi grows, a dense mat of white mycelium binds the legumes into a firm cake form.

 Tempeh originated in Java, Indonesia.
-The earliest known reference appeared in 1815.
+Its earliest known reference appeared in 1815.

 How is Tempeh different from Tofu and Seitan?